alphagov/prototyping/website-toolkit/design-patterns/hidden-form-controls.md

 You'll also need the relevant javascripts on your page.

-## Still to do
+## Cross browser

+* FF, Safari, IE 6-8: With radios, once a hidden control has been opened it stays open, even if another radio is subsequently checked

-Needs cross-browser testing.
-There's also a known issue with radio buttons - if you have more than one hidden control in a set it gets confused.
+* All browsers: If you have more than one hidden control in a set of radio buttons it gets confused.

 <script src="../javascripts/jquery.details.js"></script>
 <script>